pointless-lang/pointless/site/pages/language/best-practices/index.md

 ---
 title: Best Practices
+summary: Guidelines for writing clear and concise Pointless code
 ---

 These best-practices are meant to help you make effective use of the language features of Pointless.
 They are recommendations, not strict rules.
+You can find detailed semantic descriptions for the language features covered here in the [language reference].

-This guide focuses on the core language, rather than the standard library.
+This guide focuses on recommendations relating to the core language, rather than the [standard library].

 ## Use Compound Assignment